5 Best Font Styles for Your E-Commerce Store – Fast Simon Answers

 3. Montserrat

 For example, Jo to the World sells crochet gift ideas, including various patterns.
 The store uses Montserrat in its headings, product names, and call-to-action buttons.
-The readability of this font is particularly effective in the buttons, because customers clearly understand what action they're encouraged to take next.
+The readability of this font is particularly effective on the buttons because customers clearly understand what action they're encouraged to take next.
 This can help boost conversions and keep customers on the site longer.

 Screenshot of using Montserrat font styles in an e-commerce store